gaehlerm/SoftwareEngineering/README.md

 "I have been consistently disappointed by the quality of CS [computer science] graduates.
 It's not that the graduates aren't bright or talented, it's just that they haven't been taught what programming is really all about." - Robert C. Martin

 In 2007, I had my first semester at university.
 It was the first time I learned programming.
 We learned C++ and I found it very confusing.
-Especially things like plain old arrays, pointers, const expressions, etc. I struggled to understand these concepts.
+Especially things like plain old arrays, pointers, const expressions, and so on.
+I struggled to understand these concepts.
 They just felt wrong.
 There were numerous unresolved questions about writing the code correctly, and I didn't know where to get good advice.
 I passed the exam, but I was somewhat dissatisfied.

 Three years later, I took a course on computational physics.
 There, I had to write slightly bigger programs.
 It worked, but I struggled a lot.
 The code was dreadful, and I knew it.
 But I didn't know how to make it any better.
 Changing things was hard, and I learned how to use a debugger.
 I still have all my university files, but I haven't dared to look at this code ever since.
 Already thinking about it makes me shudder.